Custom Ornaments Pink ‘Paradiso’ Medium Dropper by Peter Layton

-Custom ornaments from the pink ‘Paradiso’ series like this one-off square form are the perfect example of how glass art incorporates theatre.
+Custom ornaments from the pink ‘Paradiso’ series like this dropper are the perfect example of how glass art incorporates theatre.
 The tendrils of green and blue are electrifying, dancing on the two very different sides of this unique and heavy piece of glass.
-The thickness of this stoneform allows the artist to further accentuate the power of colour and the backdrop of magenta and pink.
+The shape allows the artist to further accentuate the power of colour and the backdrop of magenta and pink.

 The one-off stoneform is of immense proportions both in colour and scale, it being one of the biggest custom ornaments by the artist.
 If your glass collection needs colour and vibrancy, then choose from the pink ‘Paradiso’ range.
 A carnival of colours, on an extra large scale, this one-off piece is certainly not for the fainthearted.
 Display this tremendous glass art as a centrepiece, bringing life, colour, and a lightening mood to your room.